Does Wine Have More Alcohol Than Beer? [How to Compare]

 To help you out we will give a description of each and their typical alcohol content or ABV.

-Ales are known for its light fruity taste with some spice.
-It is very rich of flavor and the aroma to match.
+Ale is known for its light fruity taste with some spice.
+It is very rich in flavor and aroma to match.
 The slightly bitter taste makes it perfect if you don’t want anything too sweet yet like a fruit and spice flavor.
-The standard alcohol by volume for Ales is going to be four percent to seven percent.
+The average alcohol by volume for ales is going to be four percent to seven percent.

 Stout and Porters

 These two beers differ in flavor, and both share a rich, dark color.
 Stout is going to be your bitter and thick beer.
 While porters are still dark but have a fruity flavor to them.